 Southern Souffle: a flavorful, sturdy (i.e. not crumbly) biscuit recipe with plenty of textural contrast from the crisp, golden exterior to the soft, spongy interior

 Erika of Southern Souffle runs a biscuit pop-up in Atlanta: a true biscuit-making legend.
-According to this Splendid Table interview, Erika prefers sturdy biscuits with crisp bottoms that flake but won’t fall apart, which is why she uses all-purpose flour, butter and shortening.
-Although our biscuits didn’t turn out like the photos (we may have rolled the dough too thin to the 1/2″ height specified before folding), these were definitively sturdy, buttery biscuits with a fluffy, sliiightly spongy interior.
+According to this Splendid Table interview, Erika prefers sturdy biscuits with crisp bottoms that flake but won’t fall apart.
+This is why she uses all-purpose flour, butter and shortening.
+Although our biscuits didn’t turn out like the photos (we may have rolled the dough too thin), these were definitively sturdy, buttery biscuits with a fluffy, sliiightly spongy interior.
 These biscuits also had a beautiful golden color thanks to a brushing of syrup butter before baking.

 Tasters loved the classic profile with its soft, slightly cakey interior and crunchy edges (almost reminiscent of Popeyes), but some complained it was a bit bland and could use some more salt.
 I only wish that our biscuits didn’t turn out as flat as they did (most likely baker’s error).
 I’m glad this biscuit recipe did well in spite of its shape because the flavor really is outstanding.
 Plus, it’s gratifying to see that you can still make an awesome southern biscuit without having to seek out White Lily flour.